finnh-dev/anita/README.md

 ## SIMD
 TODO!

+## Frontend
+In order to reduce effort anita is using evalexpr's operator tree to build the cranelift IR.
+This might be subject to change though the frontend syntax is likely to stay the same.

 ## Naming
-The name anita is inspired by the first all-electronic desktop calculator [Anita](<https://en.wikipedia.org/wiki/Sumlock_ANITA_calculator>)
+The name anita is inspired by the first all-electronic desktop calculator [ANITA](<https://en.wikipedia.org/wiki/Sumlock_ANITA_calculator>)